Rantideva

 Rantideva (रन्तिदेवः) is a king of the Lunar dynasty in Hinduism.
-Described to be benevolent, he is stated to have achieved moksha (liberation) from Vishnu when the Devas tested his faith.
-Known as a descendant of Bharata, he is described as a generous king in Hindu literature.
+Described to be benevolent, he is stated to have achieved moksha (liberation) from Vishnu when the Trimurti tested his faith.
+A descendant of Bharata, he is described as a generous king in Hindu literature.

 Legends

 Origin of the river Charmanvati

 As Rantideva was a faithful follower of Vishnu, the king gave away to the Brahmanas his wealth and thus acquired righteous means.
 The king gave promises and engaged in performance of various sacrifices.
 Once, a mass of animals were in desire of attaining Svarga (heaven), and came by themselves to attain salvation in the Agnihotra sacrifice.
 The blood that flowed from the slaughtered cattle formed a river, which came to be known as the Charmanvati (Believed in local tradition to be the Chambal river).
 This is mentioned in the Drona Parva passage of the Hindu epic Mahabharata.